 I am most interested in distinguishing human behavior, attitudes, and the invisible puppet strings that render you a puppet and render you being and acting powerless.

-In all my courses I teach through distinctions, and now you can actually start learning to distinguish… little by little.
+In all my courses I teach through distinctions, and now you could actually start learning to distinguish… little by little.

-In my new Distinctions podcast, in my conversations with Bonnie, who is a DO, Optometrist doctor, we target one distinction per call and you, like her, can start to distinguish it for yourself.
+In my new Distinctions podcast, in my conversations with Bonnie, who is a DO, Optometrist doctor, we target distinction each call and you, like her, can start to distinguish stuff for yourself.

 It is not your traditional learning modality, just like any real learning, you need to do all the work yourself… much like you would with clay, while finding out what you can build with that.

 You’ll find out the limitations, the boundaries, and nearly everything about the clay… mostly what it can’t do…